School Improvements Programme

 Tackling inequality in education

-Researchers at the University of Glasgow focus on addressing poverty-related educational inequality through influencing policy and in-school practice with the school improvement programme.
+Researchers at the University of Glasgow focus on addressing poverty-related educational inequality through influencing policy and in-school practice.

 Scotland, like many places around the world, faces inequality in its schools.
-Children from the most disadvantaged backgrounds tend to do worse than their more affluent counterparts – known as the poverty related attainment gap.
-To help schools improve their practices so that all children, regardless of background, have an equal chance of reaching their potential University of Glasgow researchers developed the School Improvement Partnership Programme (SIPP).
+Children from the most disadvantaged backgrounds tend to do worse than their more affluent counterparts – this is known as the poverty related attainment gap.
+The School Improvement Partnership Programme (SIPP) was developed by researchers from Glasgow to help schools improve their practices so that all children, regardless of background, have an equal chance of reaching their potential.

 Researchers from the Robert Owen Centre for Educational Change (ROC) at Glasgow worked with teachers, local authority officers, other local services, and Education Scotland to develop school-to-school partnerships based on collaborative enquiry.
 Giving educators the power to make tailor-made changes to respond to the environment in their own classrooms and schools.